nfdi4plants/ARC-specification/ARC specification.md

 - A CWL [workflow description](https://www.commonwl.org/v1.2/Workflow.html).
 Such descriptions MAY utilize other ARC workflows as [nested workflows](https://www.commonwl.org/user_guide/topics/workflows.html#nested-workflows), but MUST use relative paths in this case.
 Files outside the ARC root directory MUST NOT be referenced.

 The file locations can be seen in the [Example ARC structure](#example-arc-structure).

+Prospective top level metadata about the workflow SHOULD be stored in [ISA-XLSX](#isa-xlsx-format) in a `isa.workflow.xlsx` file, which SHOULD exist for each workflow.
+Further details on `isa.workflow.xlsx` are specified [in the isa-xlsx specification](ISA-XLSX.md#workflow-file).

 Further explications about data and metadata entities defined in the workflow MAY be stored in [ISA-XLSX](#isa-xlsx-format) format in a `isa.datamap.xlsx` file, which MAY exist for each workflow.
 Further details on `isa.datamap.xlsx` are specified [in the isa-xlsx specification](ISA-XLSX.md#datamap-file).